 Completed Cast Registration Checklist must be turned in prior to receiving script

-Auditions for The Sound of Music will take place by appointment on Saturday, November 3 from 12:00-5:00 p.m.
-Audition appointments will be accepted after October 14.
+Auditions for The Little Mermaid Jr will take place by appointment on Saturday, January 5 from 10:00 a.m. - 6:00 p.m.
+Audition appointment will be scheduled after December 17.
 To schedule an appointment for an audition, send an email request with your name, age, and phone number to firstname.lastname@example.org.
 You will receive a reply with your appointment time.
 Audition appointments will be filled on a first-come, first-served basis.

 PREPARING FOR AN AUDITION